 Bounce

 “Bounce back” is what the cell voltage does when the cell rests after a discharge.
 After heavy discharge rates, the cell voltage bounces back higher when discharge is stopped.
-This corresponds to a discharge amount of less energy, and does mean that there’s energy left in the cell.
+This corresponds to a discharge amount of less energy and does mean that there’s energy left in the cell.
 So if I selected the cell with the highest bounce back voltage (ie the cell that was discharged at the highest current), then discharged it to 2.8V at 0.2A, I’d still find that there was a lot of energy still in the cell.

-Here is why I think it so interesting about “Bounce.”
+Here is why I think it is so interesting about “Bounce.”
 A poorly performing cell will bounce back higher after high discharges.
 That’s because the IR is higher, and because the cell performs much worse under high loads.
-So a good performing cell will bounce back much less because it’s much more capable of high discharge.
+So a good-performing cell will bounce back much less because it’s much more capable of high discharge.
 At high discharge on a capable cell, more of the energy makes its way out of the cell!
 Hence less bounce.

 I more or less figured this out on my own, so I welcome discourse about this topic.
 Until I hear it’s wrong, I propose this as a new metric for cell quality!